Bjoern-Again/Testing---recreating-methods-on-arrays/README.md

 # Testing---recreating-methods-on-arrays

-The testing exercises are exercise from the Watch and Code premium material. the focus was to recreate all methods on arrays in simple vanilla JavaScript with the help of a small programm called tiny test that simulates a test driven development environment.
+The testing exercises are exercise from the Watch and Code premium material. the focus was on recreating methods on arrays with simple vanilla JavaScript code and with the help of a small programm called tiny test that simulates a unit testing environment.

+Methods on Arrays in no particular order

+.concat
+.copyWithin
+.every
+.fill
+.filter
+.find
+.findIndex
+.forEach
+.includes
+.indexOf
+.join
+.lastIndexOf
+.map
+.pop
+.push
+.reduce
+.reduceRight
+.reverse
+.shift
+.slice
+.some
+.sort
+.splice
+.unshift